-What a sole trader or sole proprietor is.
-Explain that she can call the business something and she would write it on forms as, for example, Connie Ndube t/a Krazy Fashions.
+- What a sole trader or sole proprietor is.
+Explain that she can call the business something and she would write it on forms as, for example, Connie Ndube t/a Krazy Fashions. - She should open a bank account - She must register herself as a provisional income taxpayer (SeeIncome tax)

-- She should open a bank account and ask the bank for a cheque book - She must register herself as a provisional income tax payer (See page 554 Income tax) - Iif she employs someone, she will have to register for SITE/PAYE tax, UIF, Skills Development Levy and Compensation for Occupational Injuries and Diseases (See page 553 Formalising the employment relationship with employees, page 545 Registrations as a new employer)
+If she employs someone, she will have to register for SITE/PAYE tax, UIF, Skills Development Levy and Compensation for Occupational Injuries and Diseases (See pg 865: Formalising the employment relationship with employees; See pg 853: Registrations as a new employer)

 If Connie's business becomes very big, for example, she sells clothes to shops in Cape Town and employs 30 people, she should think of registering her business as a close corporation.
-(See page 540 Chart: The differences between the four types of business)
+(See pg 844: Chart: The differences between the four types of businesses)